Give Something Back

 - The Mountain Institute (TMI; www.mountain.org) empowers communities in the Himalayas (and elsewhere around the world) through education, conservation and sustainable development.
 For more than 38 years, TMI has worked closely with the people who know mountains best, those who live there.
 They focus on solutions that threaten livelihoods and the health of local environments.

-- Ten Friends (www.tenfriends.org) is a group of people who work in the Sankhuwasabha (between Kanchenjunga and Makalu) and Kathmandu, who first started donating emergency stretchers to remote villages.
+- Ten Friends (www.tenfriends.org) is a group of people who work in the Sankhuwasabha (between Kanchenjunga and Makalu) and Kathmandu, and who first started donating emergency stretchers to remote villages.
 They are involved with orphanage and school programs, water filtration, sanitation and female empowerment projects.

 You’ve Completed First Decisions!